kebaldwi/DNAC-TEMPLATES/LABS/LAB3-DayN-Template/README.md

 ## General Information
 DNA Center can be used for Plug and Play and Day N or Ongoing Templates; customers will start by building out an Onboarding Template that typically deploys only enough information to bring the device up initially.
 While it might include the entire configuration for a traditional network device, this is better served by Day N Templates as they can be used to apply ongoing changes and to allow device modifications after initial deployment.
 This lab section will focus on Day N templates to be built as regular templates within DNA Center.

-Another important consideration is that part of a typical configuration would include some lines of code which will be built out with the *Design >Network Settings >* application within DNA Center.
-If the Design component is used you should **not** deploy the same feature from cli code in a template to configure the device.
-It's a decision you have to make upfront and avoids a lot of lines in the templates and allows for a more UI centric configuration which is easier to maintain.
+Another important consideration is that part of a typical configuration would include some lines of code, which are built by the *Design >Network Settings >* application within DNA Center.
+If the Design component is used, you should **not** deploy the same feature from cli code in a template to configure the device.
+It's a decision you have to make upfront, avoids many lines in the templates, and allows for a more UI-centric configuration that is easier to maintain.

-As a guidance try and use **Design Settings** for as much of the configurations as you can leaving Templates light and nimble for configurations which might change ongoing.
+As guidance, try and use **Design Settings** for as many configurations as you can, leaving Templates light and nimble for configurations that might change ongoing.

 ## Lab Section 1 - DNA Center Design Preparation
 While a more extensive set of settings can be built out for a deployment at this time we will limit the configuration to the minimal necessary to perform this step building off the completed tasks in lab 2.